 Henning Wulff has published a travelogue from a visit to Ukraine.
 It is a large book, called A short visit to Ukraine.

-Jim Shulman from Philadelphia has long delighted the Leica Users Group with his humourous images from events like scrapple fairs and the like.
-He has just published a collection of those images, called Pennsylvanians.
+Jim Shulman from Philadelphia has long delighted the Leica Users Group with his humourous images from events like scrapple fairs and the like, mainly in south-eastern Pennsylvania.
+He has published several collection of those images, including Pennsylvanians, In Plain View 2009, The United States of Oblivious (2010), and, most recently, in 2011, Prizewinners.
+All are veritable gems of non-so-chic Pennsylvania culture.

 Ted Grant is the most famous living Canadian photographer and an inspiration to many of us on the Leica Users Group and elsewhere.
 He has now published a retrospective entitled Real Photographers Shoot B&W - and Sometimes Colour.
 The title refers to one of his sayings: “real photographers shoot B&W, eat sushi and drink single malt.”